dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 Finally, adding a comment box to Jekyll is easy and it can be useful for a good SEO signal if you are using a social-network comment box like facebook or Google plus.

-Let me know if you were able to set up the comment box successfully.
+Let me know if you were able to set up Jekyll blog comments successfully.
 Comment if you have any suggestions.

 Thanks for reading!